How ChessGate's AI Personalities Work

 A Simple Example

 Imagine it's Karpov's turn.
-The engine finds 10 good moves:
+The engine returns several strong moves:

-Karpov's style system scores c4 highest (0.91) because Karpov loved quiet positional moves.
-Even though Nd5 is the engine's #1, the system picks c4 because:
+Karpov's style system favours c4 because Karpov loved quiet positional moves.
+Even though Nd5 is the engine's top choice, the style system can pick c4 because:

 - It's the kind of move the real Karpov played in thousands of games